Snayff/econ_score_attack/dev/docs/designs/land_view_ui_implementation_phases.md

 ### Tasks
 - Make grid and panels responsive to window size.
 - Add accessibility features (e.g., keyboard navigation, tooltips).
+- Provide visual feedback on changes, such as completion of a survey.
 - Document all classes, functions, and signals.

 ### Testing/Validation